Entry requirements for Sustainable Technology

 .
 If you do not submit a complete summary sheet, it will negatively affect your evaluation score.
 Fill out all of the required information before submitting the form.
 For questions regarding the summary sheet, please contact the

-All applicants who meet the admission requirements and have submitted a complete application compete for the programme's available places.
-The selection process is based on the following selection criteria: University, grades, courses relevant to the programme, English skills, basic mathematical knowledge, letter of motivation, work experience and references.
+The selection process is based on an evaluation of the following criteria: Grades, relevant courses to the programme, English skills, basic mathematical knowledge, personal letters, work experience and references.
 The evaluation scale is 1-75.

 Recognition of prior learning